karuppiah7890/calendar-event-booking/STORY.md

 handling possible null values everywhere - don't allow to create a time slot with null start or null end time.

+I was thinking if it makes sense to have a time slot with start and end time equal.
+I mean, for the common method, for time slot 10:00 to 11:00 and 11:00 to 12:00, is the result null or is it a time slot 11:00 to 11:00.
+The latter does NOT make sense.
+I might have to call that an invalid time slot too I guess, in the constructor that is.
+In the common method, make sure we return null, as the way I thought about it initially.